Research Awards for University of Memphis Faculty

 Mapping the History of West Tennessee.
 In 2009, the Hooks Institute awarded a $5,000 research grant to Esra Ozdenerol, Ph.

 D, a faculty member in the Department of Earth Sciences at the University of Memphis.
-Ozdenerol is working with the Institute to create a Geographic Information Systems (GIS)-mapping
+Ozdenerol worked with the Institute to create a Geographic Information Systems (GIS)-mapping

-website that will disseminate information about pivotal civil rights
+website that will disseminate information about pivotal civil rights events and their

 that allow exploration of recreated landscapes, hyperlinked stories, photographs,